valsamovich/cs.github.io/docs/tutorials/database.md

 You can modify data by using The **SQL UPDATE ...
 SET** statement and delete data by using The **SQL DELETE** statement.
 The **SQL UPDATE** and SQL DELETE statements can easily cause disasters, so the commands must be used with great care.

 You can remove tables (and their data) from a database by using the **SQL DROP TABLE** statement.
 You can remove constraints by using the **SQL ALTER TABLE DROP CONSTRAINT** command.
 You can modify tables and constraints by using The **SQL ALTER TABLE** statement.
 Finally, you can use the **CHECK** constraint to validate data values.

+## Data Modeling and ERT

+The process of developing a database system consists of three stages:

+- Requirements analysis
+  - interview users
+  - document systems requirements
+  - construct a data model
+  - create prototypes of selected portions of the future system
+- Component design
+  - transform the data model into a relational database design
+- Implementation
+  - construct the database
+  - fill it with data
+  - create queries
+  - create forms
+  - create reports
+  - create application programs.

+In addition to creating a data model, you must also determine data-item data types, properties, and limits on data values.
+You also need to document business rules that constrain database activity.

+The **entity-relationship (E-R) model** is the most popular tool used to develop a **data model**.
+With the **E-R model**, entities, which are identifiable things of importance to the users, are defined.
+All the entities of a given type form an entity class.
+A particular entity is called an instance.
+Attributes describe the characteristics of entities, and one or more attributes identify an entity.
+Identifiers can be unique or nonunique.

+Relationships are associations among entities.
+The E-R model explicitly defines relationships.
+Each relationship has a name, and there are relationship classes as well as relationship instances.
+According to the original specification of the E-R model, relationships may have attributes; however, this is not common in contemporary data models.

+The degree of a relationship is the number of entities participating in the relationship.
+Most relationships are binary.
+The three types of binary relationships are 1:1, 1:N, and N:M. A recursive relationship occurs when an entity has a relationship to itself.

+In traditional E-R diagrams, such as the traditional E-R model, entities are shown in rectangles and relationships are shown in diamonds.
+The maximum cardinality of a relationship is shown inside the diamond.
+The minimum cardinality is indicated by a hash mark or an oval.

+A weak entity is one whose existence depends on another entity; an entity that is not weak is called a strong entity.
+In this text, we further define a weak entity as an entity that logically depends on another entity.
+An entity can have a minimum cardinality of one in a relationship with another entity and not necessarily be a weak entity.
+ID-dependent entities must include the identifier of the entity on which the ID-dependent entity depends as part of the identifier of the ID-dependent entity.

+When a data model has one or more attributes that seem to be associated with a relationship between two entities rather than with either of the entities themselves, an associative entity (also called an association entity) must be added to the data model.
+Each of the original entities will have a 1:N relationship with the associative entity, which will have a composite primary key consisting of the two primary keys of the original entities.
+The associative entity will be ID-dependent on both of the original entities.

+The extended E-R model introduced the concept of subtypes.
+A subtype entity is a special case of another entity known as its supertype.
+In some cases, an attribute of the supertype, called a discriminator, indicates which of the subtypes is appropriate for a given instance.
+Subtypes can be exclusive (the supertype relates to at most one subtype) or inclusive (the supertype can relate to one or more subtypes).
+The identifier of the subtype is the identifier of the supertype.

+This text’s E-R diagrams use the Information Engineering Crow’s Foot E-R model.
+You should be familiar with diagrams of that style, but you should also realize that when creating a database design no fundamental difference exists between the traditional style and this style.
+When creating a data model, it is important to document business rules that constrain database activity.

+After E-R models are completed, they must be evaluated.
+You can show the data model, or portions of the data model, directly to the users for evaluation.
+This requires the users to learn how to interpret an E-R diagram.
+Sometimes, instead of showing users a data model you may create prototypes that demonstrate the consequences of the data model.
+Such prototypes are easier for users to understand.

 ## Glossary